PhD-Toolbox-course/2018_PhD_Toolbox_course/Presentations/Day4/versionControl/PITCHME.md

 ---

-Creating a new project based on a remote Git
+<center><h1>Creating a new project based on a remote Git</h1></center>

-If you have an existing remote Git or Subversion repository that you want to use as the basis for an RStudio project you should:
+* We have now an existing remote Git repository

+* We want to use it as the basis for an RStudio project you should

 +++

-Demo
+<center><h1>Demo</h1></center>

-Execute the New Project command (from the Project menu) Choose to create a new project from Version Control Choose Git or Subversion as appropriate
+1. Execute the New Project command (from the Project menu)
+1. Choose to create a new project from Version Control
+1. Choose remote Git repo
-Provide the repository URL (and other appropriate options) and then click Create Project The remote repository will be cloned into the specified directory and RStudio's version control features will then be available for that directory.
+1. Provide the repository URL and then click Create Project
+1. The remote repository will be cloned into the specified directory
+1. RStudio's version control features will then be available for that directory.

 ---

-How to use Git in RStudio
+<center><h1>How to use Git in RStudio</h1></center>

 1. Commit
 2. History